 Regardless of whether you have ever had trouble voting in the past, this year, voter ID laws may make it harder for many trans people to vote.
 Even if you have the required ID, the new laws may encourage additional scrutiny toward and bias against trans voters.
 It is important that every trans person takes steps now to make sure they can vote on Election Day.
-This document was written to give all trans people the information they need to be able to cast their votes and to respond to possible problems at polling places.
+This was written to give all trans people the information they need to be able to cast their votes and to respond to possible problems at polling places.

 THE PROBLEM: VOTER ID LAWS